Elvis10ten/elvis10ten.github.io/content/posts/2022-08-21-cycling-berlin-prague/index.md

 *<small>Baruth/Mark</small>*

 #### 🏰 Day-2 (The road to Dresden)
-I slept in a stranger's place at the end of day-1.
-She also made breakfast for me — talk about random acts of kindness from a German.
+I slept in a stranger's place at the end of day-1 🧐.
+The next morning, she made breakfast for me and we talked about my journey 😊 (nice & kind).
+The often stated "nice or kind" expression confounds me as I'm not aware of any laws that precludes both from co-existing.

 Day-2 was about getting to Dresden ASAP so I can cycle around the city during the day.
 I wanted to be focused in the moment and get to Dresden fast which meant I took less photos overall.